Common items can become valuable survival gear when used properly. Among the most useful are some you probably already have in your kitchen.

 by Leon Pantenburg

 When you check out outdoor schools and primitive survival skills, notice how much time is invested in making containers.
-A significant amount of effort may be devoted to fashioning water and food containers out of natural materials.
+A lot of effort may be devoted to fashioning water and food containers out of natural materials.

 That does make sense.
 Storing and being able to transport food and water can have a dramatic impact on survival.